 Activate Project Account

-2. Lab or general research services account.
 For these accounts, access to spending is permitted only after sponsor payment has been received, and there are no expectations about spending or reporting.
 Learn more about lab or general research accounts.

 Speed Codes

-When we're ready to activate your account, RSO will assign it a unique 5-digit code called a “speed code”.
+When we're ready to activate your account, RAS will assign it a unique 5-digit code called a “speed code”.
 Your speed code is like a bank account number for a particular research project.
-Some projects may have more than one speed code, if there are multiple funders, because most sponsors require specific financial reporting about their own funding.
+Some projects may have more than one speed code, if there are multiple funders, because most sponsors require specific financial reporting about their funding.

 Once you have a speed code, you can start spending from your account.
 All spending must be in accordance with sponsor expectations and University policies.
-See the Manage Funding section for more information.

 Certifications

-Regardless of the type of account, if your project requires ethics approval, animal care approval, biohazardous material approval, or other certifications, RAS will not set up your account until we have received appropriate confirmation.
-Per University of Alberta policy, researchers must obtain appropriate ethics approval and certifications (e.g., human, animal, biohazards and stem cells) before they start their research AND RAS must verify that these certifications and approvals are in place before allowing access to grant funds.
+Per University of Alberta policy, researchers must obtain appropriate ethics approval and certifications (e.g., human, animal, biohazards and stem cells) before they start their research and RAS must verify that these certifications and approvals are in place before allowing access to grant funds.

 Researchers are also responsible for maintaining the relevant certifications and approvals for the duration of their human and/or animal research, and for closing their ethics file when ongoing approval is no longer needed.
 Unless a principal investigator (PI) declares that ethics approval is no longer required, access to funds will be frozen if ethics approval expires.